April 2022 – A Note from Rev. Tamas Tofalvi

 - One-quarter of the

 Reverend Tamás Tófalvi visited UUCM from our Partner Church in Szekelyszentmihaly, Transylvania.
 He was accompanied by his wife Kinga, who is an English teacher, and their 8-month old daughter.
-Connect to their Facebook site, and read more about Rev. Tamás Tófalvi and his family.
+Read more about Rev. Tamás Tófalvi and his family.

 During their 3-week stay in Milford, NH, the Tófalvis attended numerous church and local activities and visiting Boston, New York City, and the Maine coast.
 See photos from their visit.